 Following the recent death of Harper Lee, I reread the famous Atticus Finch quote in To Kill a Mockingbird: “You never really understand a person until you consider things from his point of view...until you climb into his skin and walk around in it.”
 My dad, in a letter to me and my sister, told us something similar: “Always look at the other side.
 Often you don’t fully understand unless you put yourself in the other person’s shoes.”

 Empathy, sadly, seems unfashionable these days.
 And while hysteria and hostility are poisoning some children, it comforts me to know that kids like Dash are learning to respect others, and be kind to others, and to wear other people’s shoes.
 That, ultimately, is how we lose the very notion of otherness.

-Ken Budd is the host of 650,000 Hours, a web series launching in 2016.
-He is the author of the award-winning memoir The Voluntourist and his writing credits include The New York Times, National Geographic, Smithsonian, The Washington Post, and The Chicago Tribune.
+Ken Budd is the host of 650,000 Hours, a web series launching in 2019.
+He is the author of the award-winning memoir The Voluntourist and his writing credits include The New York Times, National Geographic Traveler, Smithsonian, The Washington Post, The Chicago Tribune, and many more.